Dr HO Chung Man, James

-Dr. James Ho is a Clinical Associate Professor at the Department of Medicine, The University of Hong Kong.
+Dr. James Ho is a Clinical Associate Professor at the Department of Medicine, School of Clinical Medicine, The University of Hong Kong.
 He received his medical degree (M.B.,B.S.) from The University of Hong Kong in 1993, with training in internal medicine and respiratory medicine in the Department of Medicine, Queen Mary Hospital.
 He obtained Doctor of Medicine from The University of Hong Kong with his thesis entitled "Non-small cell lung cancer: from bench to bedside".
 He is a Specialist in Respiratory Medicine in Hong Kong, Fellow of the American College of Chest Physicians, Fellow of the Royal College of Physicians and Surgeons of Glasgow, Fellow of the Royal College of Physicians of Edinburgh and London.
 He underwent basic research in lung cancer biology at the Cleveland Clinic Foundation, USA from 2000-01.
 Among his various appointments in professional societies, he was the President of the Hong Kong Thoracic Society in 2011-13 and a committee member of the Education Committee and Membership Committee of the International Association for the Study of Lung Cancer.
 Currently, he is the Chairman of the Hong Kong Lung Foundation (2021-23) and the appointed Chairman of the Specialty Board in Respiratory Medicine of the Hong Kong College of Physicians (2021-2023).